JacobBonner/JenkinsTutorial/README.md

     - Then hit 'Add'.
 6. Now select the 'Credentials' dropdown menu and select the new credential you just created.
 7. Hit 'Test Connection', and you should see a verification message.
 Now our Github server connection is configured.
+8. Hit 'Save' at the bottom of the page.

 #### __5.3.2 - Create a Build Using Webhooks__
-**** TO DO ****

-For the most part, we really want to use Jenkins and SCM together, so that changes in the Github environment are mapped and pushed back into the Jenkins environment.
+For the most part, the goal is to integrate and use Jenkins and SCM together, so that changes in the Github environment are automatically pushed back into the Jenkins environment.
 We can do this through Webhooks.

+There are several ways to trigger builds with webhooks, through various plugins and other methods, but the method you will use here does not require you to create a Webhook within Github itself.

-1. Create a copy of this projct's repository for your own us, so that the hook can be associated with your own repository.
+1. Recall the fact that you forked this repository rather than just simply cloning it.
+The reason for doing so was for this section here.
+In order to successfuly generate a hook using your access token and username, the repo must be associated with your own Github.

-2. From the Dashboard to to the Pipeline
+2. From the Jenkins Dashboard, hit 'New Item', give it the name `github-webhook` and select 'Multibranch Pipeline'.
+You will notice that the configure page is much more complex and has many more sections than Freestyle Projects or Pipelines.
+Feel free to look around at the configuration options in more detail.

+4. Under the section 'Branch Sources', click 'Add Source', then select 'Github'.
+Then fill in the following components as specified:
+    - __Credentials__: Press the button 'Add' and click the dropdown 'Jenkins'.
+In the popup window:
+        - Change 'Kind' to 'Username with password'.
+        - For 'Description' enter 'Github username and access token'.
+        - For 'Username' enter your Github username.
+        - For 'Password' enter the Github access token `jenkins-integration` that you created in the previous section.
+        - Then hit 'Add'.
+    - Now select the 'Credentials' dropdown menu and select the new credential you just created.
+    - Make sure the circle is filled in next to 'Repository HTTPS URL' and enter the URL `https://github.com/{YOUR_USERNAME}/JenkinsTutorial`

+5. Scroll down to the 'Build Configuration' section.
+Make sure 'Mode' is `by Jenkinsfile`, and under 'Script path' enter `pipelines/Pipeline_Part4_hello-world.Jenkinsfile`.

+6. Hit 'Save' at the bottom.
+You should be redirected to 'Scan Repository Log', under which there will be a log of the Pipeline scanning the Github repository you specified.
+It should find the branch `main` and the Jenkinsfile `pipelines/Pipeline_Part4_hello-world.Jenkinsfile`.

+7. Now click on the 'Status' option in the left menu, where you will see a list of jobs/projects for each of the branches that were found in the repository scan.
+Click on 'main', and then under 'Build History' click on '#1' and then 'Console Output'.
+In the log you will see a stage `Declarative: Checkout SCM` which went to Github and checked out the repository and found the Jenkinsfile you specified in the configuration.
+Then it proceeds by building the Pipeline specified in the Jenkinsfile, which in this case will just be the printing of 'Hello World!'.

+Now that we have the Pipeline `github-webhook` configured to scan the repository, we want to commit a change to the repository so that Jenkins will find it and trigger a new build.
+In your repository `https://github.com/{YOUR_USERNAME}/JenkinsTutorial`, make a change to a file that will not break any functionality (adding or removing whitespace), and then commit the change to the branch `main`.

 ### 5.4 - Build Artifacts
 Recall that an artifact is an immutable file generated during a build which is archived onto the Jenkins Controller.
 Most Projects and Pipelines in Jenkins will generate some sort of artifacts in the form of a report, product, or set of files.
 You can access the artifacts for a particular Project or Pipeline two ways: